c0re-neet/fetchNode/README.md

-# fetchNode
+# fetchNode <br />
+  Utilizes APIs to get Results
  <br />

+## Usage <br />
   **You need to have NodeJS installed for this to work** <br />

-## Usage <br />
-  just redirect the directory to be the same as the folder it's in, then type node 'main.js' ( without the quotes duh, it's simple ) <br />
+  Just redirect the directory to be the same as the folder it's in, then type node 'main.js' ( without the quotes duh, it's simple ) <br />

 ## Sites it can fetch <br />
 > Danbooru <br />